 To get the most out of your liners, we recommend cleaning them with mild dish soap and water weekly or monthly — yes, you just need to wash your liner at least once a month.
 Be sure to let the liner dry before putting it back in the box, though, and replace it when it shows signs of fraying, tearing, or excessive odor.

-The integrity of the liners depends on how many cats use the litter box, how much litter is used, and how ferociously they scratch.
-Daily scooping and sustaining the litter level at 2-3 inches (5-7.5 cm) will maximize their life.
+The integrity of the liners depends on how many cats use the litter box, how much litter is used, and how ferociously the cats scratch.
+Daily scooping and sustaining the litter level at 2-3 inches (5-7.5 cm) will maximize the liners' life.

 A litter box liner is one great way to keep the litter box tidy for your cat and easy to clean for you.
 Shop the full range of Modkat reusable litter box liners and be sure to choose the right type for your litter box.